 Why Snowdonia National Park?

-The reason I selected this particular place to hike in the surrounding area of London is that – coincidentally, at least 2 friends who have stayed in UK have strongly recommended an outdoor enthusiast like me to check out the Snowdonia walking trails – which they profess is known for the amazing scenic drive there, and its great hills.
+The reason I selected this particular place to hike in the surrounding towns/ cities and areas of London is that – coincidentally, at least 2 friends who have stayed in UK have strongly recommended an outdoor enthusiast like me to check out Northen Wales Snowdonia walking routes/ trails – which they profess is known for the amazing scenic drive there, and its great hills.

 Get a Car and do a Scenic Drive up to Snowdonia National Park

-We rented a car that costs us about 190 Pounds for 2 days to drive up from London over the long weekend.
+We rented a car that costs us about 190 Pounds for 2 days to drive up from London over the long weekend to Northern Wales.
 It says in google that it will take 4+ hours, but took almost 6+7 hours to get there given we started a bit slower with some rest breaks in between.
 Not as near as we thought but we eventually got there happy!

 Try to set out once its sunrise in London, as you don’t want to reach Snowdonia in the dark like we did, which was a bit scary.